Initiate a Sale or Refund

 This article covers both sale and refund transactions

-When you're ready to charge a customer, you should create an In-Store Context by requesting a charge from a card reader.
+When you're ready to charge a customer, you should create an In-Store Context by .
 In this step, your application will specify, at minimum, the readerId

 , merchantAccountId